-5.1.3 SMART ICT STANDARDS WATCH
+5.1.3.Smart ICT Standards Watch

-The primary objective of this report is to facilitate the identification of technical committees in the Smart ICT area that meet organizations' potential interests.
-The Luxembourg's Standard Analysis of the ICT Sector (ANS TIC V7.0) gives a wider overview of related standardization technical committees in the ICT sector.
+The primary objective of Standard Analysis of the Smart ICT sector (Smart ANS TIC) is to facilitate the identification of technical committees in the Smart ICT area that meet organizations' potential interests.
+The Luxembourg's Standard Analysis of the ICT Sector (ANS TIC V8.079) gives a wider overview of related standardization technical committees in the ICT sector.
 The main objective of the standards analysis of the ICT sector is to present the most appropriate document to quickly get an overview of the ICT standardization landscape and select the technical committees to be followed.

 Moreover, ILNAS, with the support of ANEC GIE, can execute, on demand, a focused standards watch to answer the needs of a national organization.
 This service consists in the analysis of relevant standards (both published and under development) and technical committees related to a specific problematic of a requesting organization.
-A standards watch report is delivered at the end of the process as a final result and some additional steps can be proposed by ILNAS and ANEC GIE, like the registration in a technical committee to allow the follow-up of the relevant standardization developments by the requesting organization.
+A standards watch report is delivered at the end of the process as a result and some additional steps can be proposed by ILNAS and ANEC GIE, like the registration in a technical committee to allow the follow-up of the relevant standardization developments by the requesting organization.